zulvkr/wbnuxtvuetify/README.md

 [vue-fragment](https://github.com/Thunberg087/vue-fragment) is installed so multi-root component can be used.
 It's an implementation of [Vue 3 fragment](https://v3.vuejs.org/guide/migration/fragments.html#overview) / [React fragment](https://reactjs.org/docs/fragments.html) in vue.js v2.

+Each components self-explained by the name:

+- CircleRating.vue
+- ImageDialog.vue
+- NFooter.vue: The footer
+- PhotosSubtitle.vue: The photos tab with grid icon
+- ProfileTag.vue: The hotel tag on the right side of star rating
+- ResponsiveAvatar.vue
+- StarRating.vue
+- ThemeSwitchBar.vue
+- ThemeSwitcher.vue

 ## Styling

 Styling of this app leverage: